NetLogo/LevelSpace/README.md

 LevelSpace must be loaded in a model using the ```extensions [ls]``` command.
 Once this is done, a model will be able to load up other models using the LevelSpace primitives, run commands and reporters in them, and close them down when they are no longer needed.

-Asking and reporting in LevelSpace is conceptually pretty straight forward: You pass strings to child models, and the child models respond as if you had typed that string into their Command Center.
+Asking and reporting in LevelSpace is conceptually pretty straight forward: You pass blocks of code to child models, and the child models respond as if you had typed that string into their Command Center.
 LevelSpace allows you to report strings, numbers, and lists from a child to its parent.
 It is not possible to directly report turtles, patches, links, or any of their respective sets.
 Further, it is not possible to push data from a child to its parent - parents must ask their children to report.

 LevelSpace has two different child model types, headless models and GUI models.
 They each have their strengths and weaknesses: Headless models are slightly faster than GUI models (about 10-15%).
 GUI models allow you full access to a model's view, its interface + widgets, and its Command Center.
 Typically you will want to use Headless models when you are running a large number of models, or if you simply want to run them faster - GUI models are good if you run a small amount of models, or if you are writing a LevelSpace model and need to be able to debug.